aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 -> **NOTE:** It is highly recommended to test all SnowSQL statements, especially `create` and `delete` statements, in a [Snowflake worksheet](https://docs.snowflake.com/en/user-guide/ui-worksheet) prior to executing them.
 This can help avoid any unexpected issues during the execution of these statements.

-~> **NOTE:** It is important to ensure that any `delete` statements negate any corresponding `create` statements, to avoid any orphaned Snowflake objects.
+!> **WARNING:** It is important to ensure that any `delete` statements negate any corresponding `create` statements, to avoid any orphaned Snowflake objects.
 Failure to do so can result in clutter and potential issues within your Snowflake environment.

 ### Query Snowflake With Read Statements